kyle-morton/mslearn-dotnetmicroservices/README.md

+### KM Useful commands
+- When ready to build, run "docker-compose build" in the root dir
+- After it's done, run "docker-compose up" to run the app.
+View the app at http://localhost:5902/.
+Frontend hits the API to pull list of pizzas.

 ## Sample for the Build your first microservice in .NET learn module

 Microservice applications are composed of small, independently versioned, and scalable customer-focused services that communicate with each other over standard protocols with well-defined interfaces.
 Each microservice typically encapsulates simple business logic, which you can scale out or in, test, deploy, and manage independently.
 Smaller teams develop a microservice based on a customer scenario and use any technologies that they want to use.
 This module will teach you how to build your first microservice with .NET.